sumeetchhetri/faugjs-vscode-plugin/README.md

-# faugjs-vscode-plugin
-faugjs plugin for vscode
+# faugjs plugin for vscode